XyS220/XyS220.github.io/_pages/about.md

 I'm a member of <a href='https://cana.lis-lab.fr/'>CANA (Natural Computation)</a> of <a href='https://www.lis-lab.fr/'>LIS UMR7020</a>.

 >
-My current interests are near-term quantum computing with noise, quantum machine learning, quantum walks and quantum celluar automata.
+My current interests are near-term quantum computing with noise, quantum machine learning, quantum walks and quantum cellular automata.